The Exam Changed on July 9, 2026

 - Project Closure (8–15%)

 Study implication: The Process domain is still the backbone of the exam.
-If your exam is post-July 2026, give extra attention to procurement/finance fundamentals and close-out processes — both are weighted areas that candidates often underinvest in.
+Give extra attention to procurement/finance fundamentals and close-out processes — both are weighted areas that candidates often underinvest in.

 Business Environment Domain